Public-Policy-COVID/Ayushi-Dhar/README.md

 # Ayushi-Dhar
 Number of hospitals and hospital beds per county in Washington, Oregon and California.
+(Update with more detailed info)